Indonesian National Armed Forces: Reserves

 The Indonesian National Armed Forces Reserve Component (Komponen Cadangan TNI, abbreviated into KOMCAD) is the military reserve force element of the Indonesian National Armed Forces.

 On January 12, 2021, President Joko Widodo, as Commander in Chief of the Armed Forces, issued Government Regulation Number 3 of 2021 implementing Law 23 on the Management of National Resources for Defense of the Nation which established the Reserve as a directly reporting unit under the General Headquarters, in order to supplement the Principal Component, i.e. the Armed Forces and the National Police.

-Under the regulation, the Reserve shall consists of land, sea, and air reserve force.
-The membership is voluntary for all citizens, even for members of the civil service.
+Under the regulation, the Reserve officially consists of army, naval, and air reserve forces.
+Membership in the reserve is voluntary for all citizens, even for members of the civil service.